deepaknlp/MMQA/README.md

 Multi-domain English-Hindi Question Answering Datset.

+Kindly fill this [form]()https://goo.gl/forms/5kwfmL0ISuIFZDyI3 if you are downloding/forking the dataset.

 ## Details

 This multilingual QA dataset is created from the comparable documents of six different domains